Photo courtesy of Yale Centre Beijing

 “Welcome to visit my personal site.
 It's a collection of my blogs, research, and photography.
 All views are my own unless stated otherwise.”

-George is an author of four books about business and politics in China, Hong Kong, and Taiwan, including “Defending Election Integrity in Taiwan” (2020), “The Next Big Thing – How China Challenges Silicon Valley And Changes Global Landscape” (2015), “This is Hong Kong I Know” (2014), and “Foreign Banks in China” (2011).
+I’m an author of four books about business and politics in China, Hong Kong, and Taiwan, including “Defending Election Integrity in Taiwan” (2020), “The Next Big Thing – How China Challenges Silicon Valley And Changes Global Landscape” (2015), “This is Hong Kong I Know” (2014), and “Foreign Banks in China” (2011).
+I speak Mandarin Chinese, Cantonese, Shanghai dialect and English.

 Launch of the “Tech for Good” initiative at The University of Hong Kong in 2021